preeya/twittercaps/README.md

 # Getting started

-The quickest and best preservation method I've found is using a browser extension (Twitter Print Styles for Chrome) that renders threads to PDFs.
-It doesn't render all the page elements, so I also like to take screenshots when possible, using either a full-page screenshot extension (Full Page Screenshot for Chrome) or native screenshotting (cmd-shift-4 on a Mac).
+The best method is using a browser extension (Twitter Print Styles for Chrome) that renders threads to PDFs.
+It doesn't render all the page elements, so it's good to take screenshots when possible, using either a full-page screenshot extension (Full Page Screenshot for Chrome) or native screenshotting (cmd-shift-4 on a Mac).
 Both Twitter Print Styles and Full Page Screenshot will scroll the thread, but Twitter Print Styles is much more reliable for longer threads.
-Twitter Print Styles triggers by pressing the extension icon in the Chrome extension bar, so be sure to pin it.
+Twitter Print Styles triggers by pressing the icon in the Chrome extension bar, so be sure to pin it.

 # Adding to the archive

 If you'd like to join the TwitterCaps effort, just install a PDF or screenshot extension, clone this, commit new PDFs or screenshots, and push.
-I don't want anyone to be blocked on me approving a PR.
+The idea is to not block anyone on PR approvals.
 This is like the Library of Alexandria, if it had been dedicated to memes and shitposting.
-But if you all are dicks about it I will enforce PRs.
+We need to get the scrolls out before it burns.
+But PRs will be enforced if you all are dicks about it.
+Also, if you end up redoing the directory structure or something, it would probably be good to open a PR.

 # FAQ